Posted on

 Multi-store Reporting Yes Yes No No No

-Price Starts at $20/month Starts at $50/month Starts at $119/month Starts at $39/month Free
+Price Starts at $20/mon Starts at $50/mon Starts at $119/mon Starts at $39/mon Free

-So that was a quick comparison of the top WooCommerce reporting tools.
+So, that was a quick comparison of the top WooCommerce reporting tools.
 As you can see, all these tools are feature-loaded and each provides you with advance reports that are needed to make a business successful.

 Putler: What makes it the top WooCommerce reporting tool?